 The majority of pre-loved or second-hand goods may well be safe to use.
 However, before you reuse a container for planting in, there are some considerations, other than whether it can hold some dirt and leafy greens!

 My philosophy is “to err on the side of caution – it’s better to be safe than sorry!”

-- Avoid Materials contaminated with Lead or Asbestos: Lead is a naturally occurring metal but it is also a very toxic poison to all forms of life.
+- Avoid Materials contaminated with Lead or Asbestos: Lead is a naturally occurring metal, but it is also a very toxic poison to all forms of life.
 Soil can become contaminated with lead if it comes in contact with lead based paint.
-Try to avoid choosing items to repurpose into a planter that may contain lead and asbestos such as old containers coated with lead based paint or building materials that may contain asbestos.
-Prior to 1970 paints contained high lead concentrations and prior to 1950, some paints had as much as 50% lead in them.
-However today the maximum recommended amount allowed in domestic paints is 0.1%.
-The danger with leaded paints is when the paint deteriorates (by peeling, chalking or turning into a fine dust).
+Try to avoid choosing items to repurpose into a planter, that may contain lead and asbestos.
+Examples include old containers coated with lead based paint or building materials that may contain asbestos.
+Prior to 1970, paints contained high lead concentrations.
+Prior to 1950, some paints had as much as 50% lead in them.
+However, today the maximum recommended amount allowed in domestic paints is 0.1%.
+The danger with leaded paints occurs when the paint deteriorates (by peeling, chalking or turning into a fine dust).

 No matter how appealing the container looks, please consider carefully whether it could leach residues into the soil before planting directly into it.

-Nestle the plant pot down inside the cachepot or outer container and if you want to, cover the top of both containers with mulch so you can’t see the inner pot.
+Nestle the plant pot down inside the cachepot or outer container.
+If you want to, cover the top of both containers with mulch so you can’t see the inner pot.
 No one will ever know!

 There are lots of tips and information on how to grow food with safe gardening practices in my ‘Container Gardening Tips Guide.’